When a customer service representative at Amerisleep makes a massive pricing error on a mattress, Kimber Ashrafi wants the company to hold him to it.

 Ashrafi’s total order was $4,528.

 This huge discount seemed completely out of line with the “inconvenience” that she had suffered.
 The delivery was attempted one day early.
 That can certainly be annoying.
-But, in terms of her other complaint about the lack of white glove service, we discovered that she had been informed before the delivery that it was not available.
+But, in terms of her other complaint about the lack of white glove service, I discovered that she had been informed before the delivery that it was not available.
 She had already been assured that she would receive a refund for that service.
 So for a one-day early delivery attempt she was being offered a $1,739 discount.

 This chat occurred at 2:09 p.m.
 At 2:55 p.m., Eric came back, corrected himself and said he had made a mistake: